This guide shares 21 of the best day trips from Sydney to help you find new and exciting one-day road trip destinations outside our city.

 Maddens Falls is a stunning cascade waterfall in the rural locality of Darkes Forest in Dharawal National Park, located 50 km south of Sydney.

-A short and easy 1 km bushwalk through upland swamp communities brings visitors to a scenic viewing platform with beautiful views of the waterfall and the surrounding landscape.
+An easy 1 km bushwalk through upland swamp communities leads to a scenic viewing platform with views of the waterfall and the surrounding landscape.

-Keen to discover more waterfalls?
-Check out our list of the best waterfalls in and around Sydney.
+Check out our list of the most beautiful waterfalls in Sydney and beyond for more great waterfalls to discover.

 17. Hike to Eagle Head Rock

-One of the best hikes in Royal National Park is the scenic coastal walk from Wattamolla to Eagle Rock, an iconic landmark that looks like an eagle’s beak.
+One of the most enjoyable hikes in Royal National Park is the scenic coastal walk from Wattamolla to Eagle Rock, an iconic landmark that looks like an eagle’s beak.

-The 8km return hike to Eagle Rock and Curracurrong Falls starts at Wattamolla Beach, and is part of the 26km long Coast Track between Bundeena in the north and Otford in the south.
+The 8 km return hike to Eagle Rock (and Curracurrong Falls) starts at Wattamolla Beach and forms part of the 26 km long Coast Track between Bundeena in the north and Otford in the south.

 Once you’ve completed the walk, why not go for a refreshing swim at Wattamolla, one of the many scenic beaches in the Royal National Park.